macartan/macartan.github.io/_pages/teaching/how-to-write.md

 * Principle: Write from the inside out.
 Get your core results, write them up, then write deepening sections and design section, then intro and conclusion.
 Exception: write abstracts first.

+* Principle: Allocate chunks of time to tasks.
+Figure out what chunk length is best for you: 30 minutes?
+3 hours?
+Protect the time and assign specific tasks for that chunk.

 ## Fine tuning